vigith/containerization/README.md

 will enable users to create a snapshot of the changes and later build layers on top if it as if it were the base layer.

-### An Example usecase
+### An Usecase

 You have to install nginx for you website.
 The end container on your website server will be an nginx process tailor cut for website called website-nginx.
+You would also like to reuse your nginx build because it has lot of patches made specific for your env.

 This can be done in 2 steps
 * getting a specific version of nginx (patched with all crazy stuff) called `ops-nginx`
-* use `ops-nginx` to build out rest of the nginx based servers with just changing the conf
+* use `ops-nginx` to build out `website-nginx` server, also this same `ops-nginx` can be used for other servers by just putting the right confs

 **step 1**
-Create the ops-nginx image from base os
+Create the ops-nginx image from base os, then can be reused later for many other apps
 ```
 (base os)                              -> layer 1
    \_ installing patched nginx         -> layer 2